 ADVIL CONGESTION RELIEF (ibuprofen, phenylephrine hydrochloride) by GSK is cyclooxygenase inhibitors [moa].
 Approved for these symptoms associated with the common cold, flu: headache fever sinus pressure nasal congestion minor body aches, pains reduces swelling of the nasal passages temporarily restores freer breathing through the nose.
 First approved in 2010.

-Advil Congestion Relief is an oral combination tablet containing ibuprofen and phenylephrine hydrochloride approved in 2010 for treating common cold and flu symptoms including headache, fever, sinus pressure, nasal congestion, and minor body aches.
-The ibuprofen component works as a cyclooxygenase inhibitor to reduce inflammation and pain, while phenylephrine acts as a nasal decongestant to temporarily restore freer breathing.
+Advil Congestion Relief is an oral tablet combining ibuprofen (NSAID) and phenylephrine hydrochloride (decongestant) approved in 2010.
+It treats common cold and flu symptoms including headache, fever, sinus pressure, nasal congestion, and minor body aches by reducing inflammation and temporarily restoring nasal airflow.
+The ibuprofen component works via cyclooxygenase inhibition to reduce pain and fever.

 Cyclooxygenase Inhibitors